-LivePerson's LiveEngage platform offers a sophisticated intelligence engine and suite of text and mobile messaging, real-time chat messaging, content delivery, customer sentiment and cobrowsing offerings to proactively engage with consumers through mobile apps, mobile and desktop websites and social media.
-These brand-to-consumer messaging capabilities provide an alternative channel of communication to calling a 1-800 number and empower brands to run business campaigns on their websites that engage consumers via messaging.
+LivePerson's technology platform offers a sophisticated intelligence engine and suite of text and mobile messaging, real-time chat messaging, content delivery and cobrowsing offerings to proactively engage with consumers through m-dot sites, mobile apps, websites and social media.
+These brand-to-consumer messaging capabilities provide an alternative channel of communication to calling a 1-800 number and empower brands to run messaging-based business campaigns on their websites.